SoCalPLS/SoCalPLS.github.io/index.md

 ## Registration

+Registration is open.
 There will be no registration fee.
 Please register by **Tuesday, November 8th**, so that we can get an accurate headcount for ordering food and acquiring parking passes.

-The registration form will be available shortly
+<iframe src="https://docs.google.com/a/ics.uci.edu/forms/d/e/1FAIpQLSdw3DiMRSwn-txFvWSQGzX3Lzzlb_rWIDTIMfZd6K68hEAHWg/viewform?embedded=true" width="760" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 ---